zohra101/react/react.md

 4. After a few seconds, store empty tags in the state variable.

 ### Tip: Getting elements by their id (the standard way)
-`window[outputTag].innerHTML += message;`
-`const myOutputElement = document.getElementById("myOutputTag");`
+`window[outputTag].innerHTML += message;` (window object is non-standard) `const myOutputElement = document.getElementById("myOutputTag");`(document object is standard)

-- Accessing elements through the `window` object may not work on some browsers
+- Accessing elements through the `window` object may not work on some browsers.
-- The standard way of accessing elements is through the `document` object, NOT thru the window object
+- The standard way of accessing elements is through the `document` object, NOT thru the window object.
-- Use the method `document.getElementById` instead
+- Use the method `document.getElementById` instead.

-    1. Remove `window[elementid] ` from the `output` utility function
+    1. Remove `window[elementid] ` from the `output` utility function.
-    2. Standardize it with `document.getElementByld`
+    2. Standardize it with `document.getElementByld`.

 ```jsx
 export function output(